Welcome to Woodside High School

 • # of varsity sports offered: 20+

-We are proud that 95% of graduates are attending college.
+We are proud that 94% of graduates are attending college.
 Woodside High School is socio-economically, ethnically, and academically diverse.
 Educating all students to their highest potential and preparing all students for post-secondary success is a challenge embraced at Woodside High School.
-Half of the Class of 2023 are attending 4 year colleges, and the other half 2 year colleges.
+Over half of the Class of 2024 are attending 4 year colleges, and the other 40% are attending 2 year colleges.
 Students also joined the military, are taking a gap year, enrolled in trade programs, or are working.

-The Class of 2023 are attending elite private colleges such as Brown, Columbia, University of Chicago, Duke, Bates and many others; out-of-state public universities including University of Virginia, University of Michigan, and Oregon State; all University of California campuses with many attending UCLA, UC Berkeley, and UC Davis; California State schools; and many students will attend nationally ranked community colleges, like Canada, Foothill, College of San Mateo and Santa Barbara City College, with plans to matriculate to a UC or CSU.
+The Class of 2024 are attending elite private colleges such as Amherst, Brown, Duke, Penn, Parsons, Wake Forest and many others; out-of-state public universities including University of Arizona, Michigan State, and University of Oregon; all University of California campuses with many attending UCLA, UC Berkeley, and UC Davis; California State schools; and many students will attend nationally ranked community colleges, like Canada, Foothill, College of San Mateo and Santa Barbara City College, with plans to matriculate to a UC or CSU.

 College Acceptances and Destinations